 This is a nice option for those of us who are rarely in front of an actual computer (the horror!).

 Maybe mobile payments aren’t your thing.
 Do you still regularly use VHS tapes?
 Maybe you go inside the bank to fill out a withdrawal slip for cash?

 In addition, AES allows what they call “targeting payments.”
-Per the linked page, this means paying more than your minimum payment and then choosing to which student loans you would like to allocate the extra funds.
+This means paying more than your minimum payment and then choosing to which student loans you would like to allocate the extra funds.

 Loans are complicated, but I am more of a debt avalanche person.
 As such, if I were making these targeting payments, I would probably attack the ones with the highest interest rates first.